Where is Area Code 726?

 - Implementation: A mandatory 10-digit dialing procedure was initiated to accommodate both existing 210 numbers and newly assigned 726 numbers.

 This measure allowed inhabitants and commercial entities to benefit from additional numeric capacity while preserving continuity in existing telephone exchanges.
-Any inquiries regarding administrative decisions, such as how area codes are established or adjusted, can be directed to the 1701 N. Congress Ave., Austin, TX 78701 offices of the Public Utility Commission of Texas.

 How Many People Use the 726 Area Code?